The Better Way

 "But why?
 You know, I plan carefully before I do everything.
 How can this not be the absolute best option?
 I think people who choose to go any other way are just stupid."
 The eyebrows and lips of the birthday girl in the back seat are all squeezed together . . .

 "Do you think your husband is stupid?"
 I am betting on the strength of our long time friendship.
-There is an award silence for a few seconds before my friend bursts out laughing, "No, he is not stupid.
+There is an awkward silence for a few seconds before my friend bursts out laughing, "No, he is not stupid.
 He is just stubborn."
 "Oh, is that what it is?
 You know what?
 I have the feeling that he is not alone."
 I chuckle along.

 We get out of the car.
 The birthday girl comes around to give me a hug.
 We have a nice dinner, blow some candles and a really good visit.